-Our Webster, TX car accident attorneys advises you on the steps you need to take in the event of a hit and run accident.
+Our League City, TX car accident attorneys advises you on the steps you need to take in the event of a hit and run accident.

 Motor vehicle accidents can involve other drivers, bicyclists, and pedestrians.
 Injuries suffered in a crash or collision can impact your health and financial security, leaving you with heavy medical expenses, lost wages, and other costs.
 When the other driver is responsible for a car accident, they can be held accountable through an insurance claim or personal injury lawsuit.
 Unfortunately, some drivers leave the scene to avoid responsibility.
 The following outlines some of the steps you need to take to protect yourself in the event a hit and run accident occurs.